Illinois Compiled Statutes

 school districts maintaining grades K to 8 times a qualifying rate of

 .06%; and in unit districts maintaining grades K to 12, including optional elementary unit districts and combined high school - unit districts, times a qualifying

-rate of .07%; provided that for optional elementary unit districts and combined high school - unit districts, assessed valuation for high school purposes, as defined in Article 11E of this Code, must be used.
+rate of .07%; provided that for optional elementary unit districts and combined high school - unit districts, prior year assessed valuation for high school purposes, as defined in Article 11E of this Code, must be used.
 To be eligible to receive reimbursement in excess of 4/5

 of the cost to transport eligible pupils, a school district shall have a